Enhanced Bilevel Optimization via Bregman Distance: Bilevel Optimization via Bregman Distance Methods

 \subsection{ASBiO-BreD Algorithm}

-In this subsection, we propose an accelerated version of SBiO-BreD (ASBiO-BreD) method to solve the stochastic bilevel optimization problem \eqref{eq:2} by using variance reduced technique of SARAH/SPIDER \citep{nguyen2017sarah,fang2018spider,wang2019spiderboost}.
+In this subsection, we propose an accelerated version of SBiO-BreD method (ASBiO-BreD) to solve the stochastic bilevel optimization Problem \eqref{eq:2} via using variance reduced technique of SARAH/SPIDER/SNVRG \cite{nguyen2017sarah,fang2018spider,wang2019spiderboost,zhou2020stochastic}.
 Algorithm \ref{alg:3} shows the algorithmic framework of the ASBiO-BreD method.

 In Algorithm \ref{alg:3}, we use the variance reduced technique of SPIDER to accelerate SBiO-BreD algorithm.
 When $\mod(t,q)=0$, we draw a relative large batch samples $\mathcal{B}_t=\{\zeta_t^i\}_{i=1}^{b}$ and $\bar{\mathcal{B}}_t=\{\bar{\xi}_t^i\}_{i=1}^{b}$ to estimate our stochastic partial derivatives $v_t$ and $w_t$, respectively.
 When $ \mod(t,q) \neq 0$, we draw a mini-batch samples $\mathcal{I}_t=\{\xi_t^i\}_{i=1}^{b_1}$ and $\bar{\mathcal{I}}_t=\{\bar{\xi}_t^i\}_{i=1}^{b_1} \ (b>b_1)$ to estimate $v_t$ and $w_t$, respectively.
-Let $R(x_t,y_t) = \bar{\nabla} f(x_t,y_t;\bar{\mathcal{I}}_t) - \bar{\nabla} f(x_t,y_t)$ when $\mod(t,q)\neq 0$, we have $\mathbb{E}[\bar{\nabla} f(x_t,y_t;\bar{\mathcal{I}}_t)] = R(x_t,y_t) + \bar{\nabla} f(x_t,y_t)$ and
+Let $R(x_t,y_t) = \bar{\nabla} f(x_t,y_t;\bar{\mathcal{I}}_t) - \bar{\nabla} f(x_t,y_t)$ when $\mod(t,q)\neq 0$, we have $\mathbb{E}[\bar{\nabla} f(x_t,y_t;\bar{\mathcal{I}}_t)] = R(x_t,y_t) + \bar{\nabla} f(x_t,y_t)$ and $ \|R(x_t,y_t)\| \leq \frac{LC_{fy}}{\mu}\big(1 - \frac{\mu}{L}\big)^K$.